anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M1-gcp-setup.md

 | 7. | Cloud Router<br>Cloud NAT | Dataproc Serverless is a private setup and needs router and NAT setup to access Confluent Cloud over the internet |
 | 8. | Cloud Storage | Pyspark scripts, Spark checkpoints, BQ Spark connector sratch bucket, and logs |

+### 1.3.
+Tooling

+1. Terraform for automation
+2. Cloud Shell for executing Terraform

 <hr>

 ## 2. Create the environment